July 22, 2020

 Mamoon also smiled at Tamara and although he towered above her because he was tall like his mother, bowed his face towards her and touched her cheek with his finger and remarked

 “Hello doll!”
 Tamara did not know what to say but blushed.
-Tamara could feel the excitement and warmth of this family who her mother had described to her at length when reading her father’s letters to her when they lived in Karachi.
+Tamara could feel the excitement and warmth of this family.

-Even before she met them, she felt like already knew them due to the detailed description her father gave her mother in his letters.
+Even before she met them, she felt like already knew them due to the detailed description her father gave her mother when they saw the house before they bought it.
 The details included the good, the bad and the ugly.
 More about that later.

 Mrs Alvi hugged Nadia Aunty like they were old friends.
-Nadia Aunty who was a few years older than Tamara’s mother took her by the hand and said she would give a tour of the house while Mr Alvi and her husband who she referred to as Khan Sahib or Mr Khan got the luggage out of the car and brought it into the house.
+Nadia Aunty who was a few years older than Tamara’s mother took her by the hand and said she would give a tour of the neighborhood while Mr Alvi and her husband who she referred to as Khan Sahib or Mr Khan got the luggage out of the removal van and brought it into the house.

 Seeing her mother lead Mrs Alvi inside the house, Sabina followed in her footsteps and extended her hand to Tamara

-“Let me show you and your brother round the house too and you just have to see the garden” Sabina said this to Tamara in English as Sabina did not speak Urdu only Punjabi.
+“Let me show you and your brother round the neighborhood too and you just have to see our garden” Sabina said this to Tamara in English as Sabina did not speak Urdu only Punjabi.

-Tamara did not understand every word but recognised the word house and seeing her hand took it.
-She said to her brother “Kareem chalo mera pheechay ghum nahin hona” in Urdu meaning Kareem come keep behind me so you don’t get lost”
+Tamara seeing her hand took it.
+She said to her brother “Tanveer chalo mera pheechay ghum nahin hona” in Urdu meaning Tanveer come keep behind me so you don’t get lost”

-Kareem who had slept during most of the car journey rubbed his eyes and just responded automatically with “Gee Aapi” In Urdu Gee is the politer form of yes reserved for elders and Aapi being the term you address an older sister.
+Tanveer who had slept during most of the car journey rubbed his eyes and just responded automatically with “Gee Bajii” In Urdu Gee is the politer form of yes reserved for elders and Bajibeing the term you address an older sister.

 Tamara was faithful to her other two companions, her doll and her book and took them with her inside the house.